Sairyss/domain-driven-hexagon/README.md

 ### Other recommendations

 - If translations of error messages to other languages is needed, consider storing those error messages in a separate object/class rather than inline string literals.
 This will make it easier to implement localization by adding conditional getters.
+Also, it is usually better to store all localization in a single place, for example, having a single file/folder for all messages that need translation, and then import them where needed.
+It is easier to add new translations when all of your messages are in one place rather then scattered across the app.
 - You can use "Problem Details for HTTP APIs" standard for returned exceptions, described in [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807).
 Read more about this standard: [REST API Error Handling - Problem Details Response](https://blog.restcase.com/rest-api-error-handling-problem-details-response/)
+- By default in NodeJS Error objects are not serialized properly when sending plain objects to external processes.
+Consider creating a `toJSON()` method so it can be easily sent to other processes as a plain object. (see example in [exception.base.ts](src/core/exceptions/exception.base.ts)).
+But keep in mind not to return a stack trace when in production.

 Example files: